oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_database_autonomous_vm_cluster_module.rst

                                                                                     </ul>
                                                                             </td>
                                                                 <td>
                                             <div>The compute model of the Autonomous VM Cluster.
-See <a href='https://docs.oracle.com/en/cloud/paas/autonomous-database/dedicated/adbak'>Compute Models in Autonomous Database on Dedicated Exadata Infrastructure</a> for more details.</div>
+ECPU compute model is the recommended model and OCPU compute model is legacy.</div>
                                                         </td>
             </tr>
                                 <tr>